programmfabrik/apitest/README.md

 ## `file_xml2json [path]`

 Helper function to parse an XML file and convert it into json
-- `@path`: string; a path to the xml file that should be loaded.
+- `@path`: string; a path to the XML file that should be loaded.
 The path is either relative to the manifest or a weburl

 This function uses the function `NewMapXml()` from [github.com/clbanning/mxj](https://github.com/clbanning/mxj).